davorg/dmp/chapters/chapter10.md

 * All elements must have opening and closing tags (except in the special case of empty tags where the opening tag is also used as the closing tag).

-* Opening and closing tags must be nested correctly (i.e., nested tags must be closed in the reverse of the order in which they were opened).
+* Opening and closing tags must be nested correctly (*i.e.*, nested tags must be closed in the reverse of the order in which they were opened).

 * All attributes must be quoted and cannot contain a < or an & (except as the first character of a reference).